The Answers You Need

 How much does it cost to camp in Frontenac Park?

 For overnight camping you must obtain an Interior Camping Permit which includes parking for vehicles.
 NOTE: the permit MUST be obtained at the Park Office during normal business hours PRIOR to entry into the interior.
-The park accepts payment by cash, VISA, MasterCard, American Express and debit card - no personal cheques.
+The park accepts payment by cash, VISA, MasterCard and debit - no personal cheques.
+We no longer accept American Express as a payment option.
 (See: How do I get a permit when the Park Office is closed?).

 Per Person per night(Age 18-over)